 When the balance sheet is completed and the starting and ending cash balances that are calculated, the Cash Flow Statement is the next financial statement to tackle.

 Some of the common questions that get we are asked about balance sheets are answered below:

 In general ledger accounts, there are two primary types which include the balance sheet and income statement.
 Balance sheet accounts are permanent or real accounts and are used to organize, record, and sort transactions.

 What is a horizontal balance sheet?

-The easiest way to check a balance sheet for mistakes is to see if the right side of the balance sheet (total assets) are equal to the right side (liabilities plus owner’s equity).
+The easiest way to check a balance sheet for mistakes is to see if the right side (total assets) are equal to the right side (liabilities plus owner’s equity).

 The notes (or footnotes) on the balance sheet contain information that is critical to properly understanding and analyzing a company’s financial statements and are used to inform a reader about significant accounting activities like commitments made by the company, potential liabilities & losses and procedural changes.
 The notes contain information that is critical to properly understanding and analyzing a company’s financial statements.

 A few examples of footnotes in the balance sheet could include claims against the company, methods of depreciation, or the method of valuing inventory.